 - Take care of the bugs.
 Summertime is bug infestation season, but do not use broad-spectrum insecticides that don’t discriminate between pests and beneficial insects.
 Granular pest control that targets specific bugs is better.
 Organic pesticides are best.

 - Solve mystery spots and these are not always caused by under-watering.
 Sometimes a fungus is the real culprit.
 Take shots of the spot and send the photos to your nursery for their opinion.

 Fall Lawn Care

 - Lower mower levels from summer levels and keep grass shorter until growth eventually stops.
 At the same time, reduce the amount of watering.
-Continue watering to keep lawn hydrated but do not water to point of saturation.
+Continue watering to keep the lawn hydrated but do not water to the point of saturation.

 - Dethatch with a dethatcher that is clean and in good condition.
 Dethatching at this time is important, especially if you didn’t do it in spring.
 But be careful not to set the tines so deep that they destroy the lawn.
 The goal is to remove yellowish dead grass that blocks air and moisture.
 It is better to make 3-4 shallow passes.

 - Reseed, if necessary.
 First till the soil before applying your seeds.
 Afterward, apply a thin layer of compost and keep the area moist.
 Do not let your seed dry out or they may die.